Legal status of fictional pornography depicting minors: Estonia

 Fictional child pornography of any form (drawn, written etc.) is illegal in Estonia per article 178 of the Penal Code.
 This law does not apply to Estonian citizens who legally commit the offense abroad and as of 2021 nobody has yet been charged for fictional child pornography.
 Precedent exists to exclude written material with literary value ("literary work" and "pornographic work" are defined differently under law), while current law remains unclear on visual art of artistic value like classical painting or manga as no precedent exists.
 Real pornography with underage-looking adult actors remains technically legal.

 France

-Since a reform of the French penal code, introduced in 2013, producing or distributing drawings that represent a minor aged less than 15 years old is considered the same as producing real child pornography and is punishable by up to five years' imprisonment and a €75,000 fine, even if the drawings are not meant to be distributed.
+Since a reform of the French penal code, introduced in 2013, producing or distributing drawings that represent a minor aged less than 15 years old is considered the same as producing real child pornography and is punishable by up to five years' imprisonment and a €75,000 fine, even if the drawings are not meant to be distributed.French cartoonist Bastien Vivès faced controversy over works like Petit Paul and La Décharge mentale, which depict sexual acts involving minors, leading to a 2023 prosecution for “creating and distributing pornographic images of minors.”
+Under Article 227-23 of the French Penal Code, even fictional images depicting sexual conduct of children under 15 are illegal.
+Although the 2025 court halted proceedings citing lack of jurisdiction and no substantive trial occurred, the case has become a significant example in France of the legal boundaries between artistic freedom and child protection.

 Ireland

 Virtual child pornography is illegal in Ireland per the Child Trafficking and Pornography Act of 1998 which includes "any visual representation".
-The country has strict laws when it comes to child abuse material, even if it doesn't contain any "real children".
+The country has strict laws when it comes to child abuse material, even if it does not contain any "real children".